ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

 .. note::

    You can add your own locations to the file.
+The order is Lat,Lng,Alt,Heading where alt is MSL and in meters, and heading is degrees.
-If you need to use a location regularly then consider adding it to the project via a pull request.
+If you need to use a
+   location regularly then consider adding it to the project via a pull request.